eteran/edb-debugger/README.md

 edb is available under the GPL 2 license, see the COPYING for details.

+**NOTE**: version 1.5.0 is the last version to support linux kernels older than 3.0.
+New development will target 3.0 and newer, and will be 2.0.0 when released.

-NOTE: This README now only covers the most essential documentation, for more complete documentation see the [wiki](https://github.com/eteran/edb-debugger/wiki)
+**NOTE**: This README now only covers the most essential documentation, for more complete documentation see the [wiki](https://github.com/eteran/edb-debugger/wiki)